-State-owned buffers or riparian buffers may be retained along the full length of the waterbody or on segments of the waterbody determined to have high current or future use, public use, or to require habitat protection.
-If the intent is to provide forested wildlife habitat, the width and configuration of this buffer shall be determined prior to or during preliminary subdivision design or in the Forest Land Use Plan by DNR in consultation with ADF&G.
+State-owned buffers or riparian buffers may be retained along the full length of the water body or on segments of the water body determined to have high current or future use, public use, or to require habitat protection.
+If the intent is to provide forested wildlife habitat, the width and configuration of this buffer shall be determined during preliminary subdivision design or in the preparation of the Forest Land Use Plan.
+Consult with ADF&G.

 E. Retention of Access Easements Adjacent to Waterbodies.
 For waterbodies that are not anadromous and where the primary management intent is to protect the public's right to travel or provide access for utilities, a public use easement under AS 38.05.127 ('to and along') should be imposed.
 The public rights retained in an easement shall be identified and noted in the DNR decision document and on the subdivision plat.
 In areas that may be sensitive to vehicular travel, the easement should be reserved for pedestrian access only.
 Access easements may be used in combination with state land that is to be retained for public use or for the protection of environmental resources.
 In these situations, easements may be used to provide access to areas of state retained sensitive land, or provide access corridors between lots or parcels within the subdivision.
+In all instances, impervious surfaces should be minimized.